HyagoOliveira/AnimatorStates/README.md

 }
 ````

-When attaching an **AbstractState** component in any GameObject, a **AnimatorStateMachine** component will be automatically added to this GameObject root if no one is.
+> **Note**: when attaching an **AbstractState** component in any GameObject, an **AnimatorStateMachine** component will be automatically added to this GameObject root if no one is.

 You can get a reference of this state by using `AnimatorStateMachine.GetState<RunState>()` or using a serialized reference.

 #### Using AbstractState events

-In order to uncouple the system, `OnEnter`, `OnUpdate` and `OnExit` events are available so other classes can easily use them.
+In order to uncouple the system, `OnEntered`, `OnUpdated` and `OnExited` events are available so other classes can easily use them.

-The bellow Tutorial class prints a log message when entering in the Run State:
+The bellow `Tutorial` class prints a log message when entering in the Run State:

 ```csharp
 using UnityEngine;